faahbih/Tutorial-Plone/docs/para_usar_banner_rotativo.rst

 	* Vá na aba **Árvore de Conteúdo**, localize a **pasta de notícias** ou uma **notícia** e arraste para dentro do módulo do Banner Rotativo

-..
-Observação:: Limite máximo de arquivo no Banner é 4
+.. note:: Limite máximo de arquivo no Banner é 4